dapr/samples/middleware-oauth-microsoftazure/README.md

 ## Overview

 This tutorial walks you through the steps of setting up the OAuth middleware to enable a service to interact with external services requiring authentication.
-This design seperates the concerns authentication/authorization concerns from the application.
+This design seperates the authentication/authorization concerns from the application.

 ![Architecture Diagram](img/architecture_diagram.png)